a4lg/ffuzzy/ffuzzy/src/docs/compat_policy.md

 Everything ssdeep / libfuzzy can generate (as an output) *and* can be accepted back by ssdeep / libfuzzy is what we need to support on this project.

+In specific, the main version to keep compatibility is ssdeep / libfuzzy, version 2.14.1.

 ## Input

 The input data which *must* be supported by this project must qualify: